ccvf2s/symfony-selects-dependants/README.md

     And enjoy at: 192.168.56.104/carma/web/app_dev.php

-If you want to use the project without vagrant, you can, you just want have APACHE, MYSQL AND PHP in your system and launch the two precedents commands for Symfony 3 and enjoy!!!
+If you want to use the project without vagrant, you can install APACHE, MYSQL AND PHP in your system and launch the two precedents commands for Symfony 3 and enjoy!!!